 1. You probably won’t know what you’re rushing into.

 Even assuming you know which direction to rush into, a wrongful death claim is a complicated process that, if you don’t know the ropes, could be compared to a maze: you know that you need to go in a certain direction to get from Point A to Point B, but don’t know which turns to take and when to take them in order to get there as quickly as possible unless you have some outside perspective.
 After a fatal accident, you might know that you need to obtain a death certificate, contact your insurance company, and file a claim; but many things are best done in a certain order, or you might smack into a wall later.
 It would be pretty straightforward if each of the seemingly simple items on the what-to-do checklist didn’t include their own sub-checklists, but obtaining death certificates and filing claims are not things that most people do on a regular basis.
-If only for ignorance of what you would be doing quickly if you were to move quickly, it makes more sense to move slowly and steadily rather than at a frenzied pace.
+If only for ignorance of what you would be done quickly if you were to move quickly, it makes more sense to move slowly and steadily rather than at a frenzied pace.
 Start the process promptly, but don’t run so fast you trip over your own feet.

 2. You’ll make mistakes.

 Not only are you unlikely to attain your objective quickly by hurtling along blindfolded at top speed; you may actually end up damaging your case and chances for suitable compensation if you make a wrong move.
 Making a claim is a science and, as such, requires concrete evidence to back every statement.
 Finalizing your narrative, documenting details, damages, etc., are tasks to complete with care and deliberation in order to prove that some party was liable for the accident and that the survivors have suffered considerably.
 A settlement made too early will almost certainly not account for all expenses; a recorded statement for the wrongdoer’s insurance company could serve to incriminate you later; an improperly-filed claim could be denied completely.
-A wrongful death being a delicate situation, the claimant can expect to meet with fierce opposition.
+A wrongful death is a delicate situation, the claimant can expect to meet with fierce opposition.
 The precision such a claim calls for cannot be achieved in a hurry.

 3. You have other things to do.